 None of this need happen if communications remain good within the couple, if the partners feel that they can express their wishes and are attentive to each others' needs.

 Give your partner precise tasks to fulfill.
 Make him feel needed.
-Find time for yourselves as a couple (some 90 percent of couples go out less after the birth of a child).
-You need outside activities!
-Having children satisfies a basic need for many women.
-But all women also need adult relationships.
+Find time for yourselves as a couple (some 90% of couples go out less after the birth of a child)—you need outside activities!
+Having children satisfies a basic need for many women, but all women also need adult relationships.
 A child will never replace the lover and partner.

 About the Authors

 Sylvia Brown wrote The Post-Pregnancy Handbook(Griffin Trade Paperback) in response to her own frustration at the lack of comprehensive information for the mother in the weeks and months after childbirth.